os-autoinst/openQA/docker/README.md

 ### Change the OpenID provider

-https://id.fedoraproject.org/ is set as a default OpenID provider.
+https://www.opensuse.org/openid/user/ is set as a default OpenID provider.
 To change it, run:

-    docker exec -ti openqa_data /scripts/set_openid
+    docker exec -it openqa_data /scripts/set_openid

 and enter the Provider's URL.